AnthonyLovesCoffee/macOS-Setup/README.md

 A modular collection of Bash scripts for automating the setup of a complete macOS development environment.
 Each script handles a specific aspect of the setup process, allowing you to run only what you need.

 ## TODO:
-- Automate config setup
+[ ] Automate config setup using stow
-- Automate plugin downloads for tmux and omz
+[ ] Automate plugin downloads for tmux and omz
-- Add iTerm config
-- Document new changes and plugins
+[ ] Document new changes and plugins

 ## 📋 Table of Contents